How is our economy affected by markets and institutions?

 30 credits

 This module will introduce the economic structure of developing countries, the specific challenges they face and their position in world economy today.
-It is an optional module for all Economics full-fields and Applied Economics.
-It should interest all students who wish to acquire a good background in issues of growth and development in lower income countries and their significance for world economy.
+It is an optional module for all Economics full-fields and should interest all students who wish to acquire a good background in issues of growth and development in lower-income countries and their significance for the world economy.

-The will start by introducing theories of economic development and measurement issues.
-It will examine some problems affecting all or groups of these countries, such as population growth, poverty, environment, income distribution, structural adjustment and volatile capital flows.
+The module will start by introducing theories of economic development and measurement issues.
+It will examine some problems affecting all, or groups, of these countries, such as population growth, poverty, environment, income distribution, structural adjustment and volatile capital flows.
 It will also deal with policy issues specific to developing countries.

 30 credits